-9.6.2 TCP connection establishment
+8.6.3 TCP bearer connection establishment

-In case the role is not yet determined at the time of the SEP’s creation, the value “notset” will be used for the property Connection Setup Role (csr).
-Any received TCP segments for this SEP are dropped by the MG in this case.
+The incoming and outgoing side of TCP bearer connection protocol procedures is given by the assigned TCP role (see above clause 8.6.2) by the MGC.

-Once the role of the TCP endpoint is determined by the MGC the property Connection Setup Role (csr) will be set either to “client” or to “server”.
-The MG will initiate the TCP connection setup according to the indicated role and the TCP connection setup handshake is performed by the MG without any further involvement of the MGC.
+The MG shall initiate the TCP connection setup according to the indicated role and the TCP connection setup handshake is performed by the MG without any further involvement of the MGC.
+The end of the TCP bearer connection establishment phase may be summarized according Table 18: